Alfon (footballer)

-Alfonso González Martínez (born 4 May 1999), commonly known as Alfon, is a Spanish professional footballer who plays mainly as a left winger for La Liga club Sevilla.
+Alfonso González Martínez (born 4 May 1999), commonly known as Alfon or Alfon González, is a Spanish professional footballer who plays mainly as a left winger for La Liga club Sevilla.

 Club career

 Albacete

 Alfon was born in Albacete, Castilla–La Mancha, and was an Albacete Balompié youth graduate.
 He made his senior debut with the reserves at the age of 17 on 21 August 2016, starting in a 1–0 Tercera División away loss against CD Atlético Tomelloso.

 Alfon scored his first senior goal on 9 October 2016, netting the equalizer in a 3–1 home loss against CD Toledo B. He made his first team debut the following 14 May, replacing José Fran in a 0–0 home draw against Real Madrid Castilla in the Segunda División B championship.

 Loans to Internacional Madrid and Getafe

 On 29 August 2018, after spending the previous campaign exclusively with the B's, Alfon was loaned to Internacional de Madrid in the third division, for one year.
 Upon returning, he renewed his contract until 2022 on 12 July 2019, but still moved to Getafe CF B also in a temporary deal on 29 August.